Bedrock-OSS/bedrock-wiki/docs/loot/randomized-structure-loot.md

 ### Example

-A example of a suspicius gravel having a loot table applied.
+A example of a suspicious gravel having a loot table applied.

 <CodeHeader>minecraft:processor_list</CodeHeader>